maxmelnick/max-README/README.md

 * Firefight
 * Other.
 Please let me know how else I can help.

-## How you can help me / basic expectations?
+## How you can help me / basic expectations

 * *Do amazing work.* This is the expectation.
 Let me know if there is something preventing you from accomplishing this.
 * *Come with solutions.* Don’t just come with problems.
 Think through some possible solutions and a perspective on which you recommend and why.